 - Visit to more than five different pages

 It’s likely any marketing professional would agree that not all of these goals are created equally and that some are more important than others.
 You obviously care more about receiving an online purchase versus if someone visited more than five different pages.
-It doesn’t tell you how your marketing is truly performing because it groups them altogether.
+It doesn’t tell you how your marketing is truly performing because it groups them all together.
 Google Analytics by default will report on ALL of those Goals with just one number.

 Get a more accurate picture of what you achieve by using the Goal Set links above the Acquisition reports.